tthebst/k8s/README.md

 ### Cronjob

-This will not work because it is not possible to send mails from a kubernetes pod.

-Run following command to start a cronjob which checks if websites are still reachable.
-If not it will send a email to me.
+Follow the instruction from [this post](https://stackoverflow.com/questions/38391412/raspberry-pi-send-mail-from-command-line-using-gmail-smtp-server)!
+Now you're able to send mails from the raspberry pi master node.
+Add following line to /etc/crontab
 ```
-sudo apt-get install mailutils
-kubectl apply -f ./cronjobs/cronjob.yaml

 ```